noobling/prof-comp/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist before you make a PR
 - [ ] Is the title of the PR reflective of the proposed changes
 - [ ] Have you added the appropriate people who need to look over this?
+- [ ] Have you merged master with this branch and resolved all merge conflicts?

 ## How to review a PR
 * Glance over their changes making sure there are no silly errors